-In this paper, we present an unsupervised hybrid text-mining approach to automatic acquisition of domain relevant terms and their relations.
-We deploy the TFIDF-based term classification method to acquire domain relevant single-word terms.
+In this paper, we present an unsupervised hybrid textmining approach to automatic acquisition of domain relevant terms and their relations.
+We deploy the TFIDFbased term classification method to acquire domain relevant terms.
 Further, we apply two strategies in order to learn lexico-syntatic patterns which indicate paradigmatic and domain relevant syntagmatic relations between the extracted terms.
-The first one uses an existing ontology as initial knowledge for learning lexico-syntactic patterns, while the second is based on different collocation acquisition methods to deal with the free-word order languages like German.
-This domain-adaptive method yields good results even when trained on relatively small training corpora.
-It can be applied to different real-world applications, which need domain-relevant ontology, for example, information extraction, information retrieval or text classification.
+The first one uses GermaNet, while the second is based on different collocation acquisition methods to deal with free-word order languages like German.
+This domain-adaptive method yields good results even when trained on relative small training corpora.
+Therefore, it can be applied for solving information extraction and retrieval tasks within a realworld business information system.